nagyistge/DGConnect/Readme.md

 Please contact <a href="analytics.support@digitalglobe.com">analytics.support@digitalglobe.com</a> for a user account to access the full content and data holdings within GBDx

+## Contributors ##

+We welcome anyone and everyone to help maintain and enhance this tool to do new and exciting things.

 ## License ##
       Licensed under the Apache License, Version 2.0 (the "License");
       you may not use this file except in compliance with the License.